Low Sex Drive? How to Maintain a Healthy Libido for Women (updated for 2019)

 Herbs for Libido in Women

-Indirectly, vitamins and minerals that nourish the endocrine system like B vitamins, magnesium, zinc and selenium may help restore healthy hormone levels and improve libido.
+Indirectly, vitamins and minerals that nourish the endocrine system like B vitamins, magnesium, zinc and selenium may help restore healthy hormone levels and boost libido.

 Foods that May Boost Libido for Women